apache/airflow/chart/UPDATING.rst

 The default Airflow image that is used with the Chart is now ``2.2.5``, previously it was ``2.2.4``.

+Resources naming has been updated to support ``nameOverride`` and ``fullnameOverride``.
+The default name is now derived from .Release.Name and chart name.
+``fullnameOverride`` can be used for backwards compatibility to name resources similarly to before this update.

 Airflow Helm Chart 1.5.0
 ------------------------